folio-org/okapi/doc/guide.md

 responsibility of the gateway would probably result in a system that is difficult to manage.

-Even though within the SLING perimeter we can assume a certain level of trust between modules, for module-to-module authentication and authorization, we will still want Okapi to serve as a watchdog to prevent the services from escalating their privileges or engaging in
+Even though within the Folio perimeter we can assume a certain level of trust between modules, for module-to-module authentication and authorization, we will still want Okapi to serve as a watchdog to prevent the services from escalating their privileges or engaging in